Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 1. The smartphone should indicate that it's charging.

-## UTC003.001 USB Type-C PD laptop charging (Ubuntu 22.04)
+## UTC003.001 USB Type-C PD power input (Ubuntu 22.04)

 **Test description**

-This test verifies that the laptop can be charged using a USB Type-C PD power supply connected to the Thunderbolt 4 port.
+This test verifies that the device can sink power from a USB-PD power supply connected to the Thunderbolt 4 port.

 **Test configuration data**